Student Spotlight: Brittany Ruttenberg

 “The scholarship gave me the additional confidence and motivation to continue pursuing Wildlife Ecology,” she said.
 “It’s helped me and my family by alleviating some of the financial burden of attending college.
 It also introduced me to the research process through the independent study required with the scholarship.”

-With the scholarship, Ruttenberg focused on her academics to better prepare for tranfer.
+With the scholarship, Ruttenberg focused on her academics to better prepare for transfer.
 That happened in fall 2011, when she enrolled at the University of Wisconsin-Stevens Point to double major in Wildlife Ecology and Biology.
-Her ultimate career goal is to become a certified wildlife biologist and be part of conservation efforts internationally, but she's also interested in urban wildlife management.
+She graduated in 2014 and is starting a job with the USDA Animal and Plant Health Inspection Service as part of the Wildlife Services program in Springfield, Ill.

-She's thankful that COD is giving her a strong start on her career path.
+She is thankful that COD gave her a strong start on her career path.

 “COD’s variety of class options, especially nights and weekend classes, and the off-campus centers gave me the flexibility to work and attend school full-time,” she said.